Kongka Pass: Kongka Pass incident

 In October 1959, an Indian police party was sent to set up posts in three locations — Tsogtsalu, Hot Springs and Shamal Lungpa — which were in undisputed Indian territory per the recent Chinese maps.
-The party was led by an Intelligence Bureau officer of the rank of Deputy Superindent, Karam Singh, who was an experienced patroller in Ladakh.
+The party was led by an Intelligence Bureau officer of the rank of Deputy Superintendent, Karam Singh, who was an experienced patroller in Ladakh.
 As late as June 1958, Singh had led patrols to Lanak La without incidents.
 Singh states that they had established a post at Hot Springs and were about to head to Shamal Lungpa when, on 20 October, two men sent out for reconnaissance went missing.
 According to the Chinese version of the events these two men had crossed the "traditional border at Kongka Pass", leading to their detention.
 Later information reveals that the location was on the bank of the Chang Chenmo River, somewhere between the mouth of Silung Barma and that of Silung Kongma.